Karen Sparks' house

 In 1974, Sparks was studying political science at the University of Washington.

-Notably, she and her friends used to visit a local dive bar called Dante's Tavern.
+She and her friends often visited a local dive bar called Dante's Tavern.

-For all we know, he visited Sparks' house on a number of occasions during his nightly trips around the U District.
+For all we know, he visited Sparks' house on multiple occasions during his nightly voyeur sessions in the U District.

 Bundy lived very close to Sparks

-This map shows the locations of Karen Sparks' house, Lynda Ann Healy's house, Dante's Tavern, and Ted Bundy's rooming house.
+This map highlights the locations of Karen Sparks' house, Lynda Ann Healy's house, Dante's Tavern, and Ted Bundy's rooming house.

-As you can see, Bundy lived very close to all three of these places.
+Bundy lived very close to all three of these places.
 However, he lived particularly close to Sparks' residence.
-To be specific, it was only 0.3 miles (550 meters) away, and it would have taken him roughly 5-7 minutes to walk there.
+To be specific, it was only 0.3 miles (550 meters) away, and it would have taken him only 5-7 minutes to walk there.

-This raises the possibility that he was roaming around on foot when he decided to attack his first victim.
+This raises the possibility that he was roaming around the neighborhood on foot when he attacked his first victim.

-The fact that he used a metal bar from Sparks' yard instead of bringing his own weapon suggests that this attack wasn't particularly well-planned.
-Instead, it was most likely a crime of opportunity.
+The fact that he used a metal bar from Sparks' yard instead of bringing his own weapon shows that this attack wasn't particularly well planned.

-The incredibly risky nature of the attack, combined with the fact that he didn't bring his own weapon, shows us that he did not put a lot of thought into it.
+The risky nature of the crime, combined with his choice of weapon, indicates that he did not put a lot of thought into it.

 Upon realizing that a young girl with long brown hair was sleeping in a basement room all by herself, his urges took over.

-At that point, it is likely that he hung around the property for a while and waited for all of the lights to go off.
-It is also likely that he spent some time probing the outside of the property for an access point.
+Following the discovery, it is likely that he hung around the property for a while and waited for all of the lights to go off.

 Once the house was shrouded in darkness and he had found an open door, he finally picked up the courage to make his move.